The Magic of 'Catweazle'

 And watch we did, in our house: from about 6:00 until bed-time, every night, plus during the day on holidays.
 I once listed the shows I could remember watching as a child, and it came to hundreds.
 Most of them were not particularly worth mentioning, though they succeeded in entertaining their audience (including me) at the time.
-Two stand out: one, Doctor Who, earned a special place in my heart and gets its own page here; the other was the first series of a short-lived show called Catweazle.
+Two stand out: one, Doctor Who, earned a special place in my heart; the other was the first series of a short-lived show called Catweazle.

 There were a number of things which made Catweazle different: it was filmed on location at Home Farm, East Clandon, near Guildford in Surrey, England in 1969 on 16 mm film, which gave it a ‘realistic’ feel throughout; it was superbly acted, attracting guest stars like Aubrey Morris as a camp shopkeeper and Hattie Jacques as a fortune teller.
 But more importantly, though it was comedic in its principle idea - a struggling wizard from the 11th century finds himself suddenly transported to the 20th - it maintained a strong grip on its characters and their potential for pathos as well as laughs.
 What that added up to was a series the viewer could not only chuckle at throughout with its close observation of human nature, but also believe in.